paspring/paspring.github.io/_posts/2025-03-14-pandas-to-sharepoint-list-upload.md

 - Implement error handling for specific field types (e.g., **dates, multi-choice fields, lookup fields**).
 - Automate the process using **scheduled jobs** if needed.

-Hope this helps!
-Let me know if you need further refinements. 🚀